peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `boolean isEven()`<br>
  Gets a value indicating whether this value is even.
 * `boolean isPowerOfTwo()`<br>
- Gets a value indicating whether this object's value is a power of two.
+ Gets a value indicating whether this object's value is a power of two, and greater than 0.
 * `boolean isZero()`<br>
  Gets a value indicating whether this value is 0.
 * `EInteger Mod​(EInteger divisor)`<br>